marcdacz/compare-pdf/README.md

     .compare();
   expect(comparisonResults.status).to.equal("failed");
   expect(comparisonResults.message).to.equal(
-    "maskedNotSame.pdf is not the same as baseline.pdf."
+    "maskedNotSame.pdf is not the same as baseline.pdf.", );
-  );
   expect(comparisonResults.details).to.not.be.null;
 });